Gain valuable insights into your ‘Project Repository’ with TX Dictionary Project

 It includes a Discovery Hub project designed to take advantage of the multi-layer platform, connection to a project repository, data consolidation, transformation and cleansing in the Data Staging Area, and a robust reportable data warehouse in the MDW.
 The TXDictionary project is a great example of leveraging the power Discovery Hub® to simplify a very complex relational data model into a Dimensional Data Warehouse.
 It also includes a Qlik Model, Qlik application and several Qlik dashboards which provide easy visibility into all your projects in a given repository.

-Dashboards included in Qlik Application created in TX Dictionary project
+Dashboards included with TX Dictionary

 The Qlik dashboards provide easy access and reporting on one or many projects within your repository.
 There are 4 Dashboards included as part of the ‘TX Dictionary’ project ‘TX Dictionary’, ‘Execution Time’, ‘Failed Executions’, and ‘Data Quality’.